 - Recognizing your strengths and applying them to all areas of your life

 - Improving communication skills.

-- Helping you feel more in control of your emotions, relationships, and life overall.
+- Helping you feel more in control of your emotions, relationships, and life.

-- Teaching you how to change negative thought processes so you can avoid impulsive reactions.
+- Teaching you how to change negative thought processes to avoid impulsive reactions.

-- Teaching you how to set priorities, say no, and ask for what you need.
+- Teach you to set priorities, say no, and ask for your needs.

 - Implementing mindfulness techniques for better self-care and emotional regulation.
-You will learn how to be more aware of what is going on inside you and surrounding you.
+You will learn to be more aware of what is happening inside and surrounding you.
 This will help you make informed decisions out of reason rather than impulse.